 Misconfigurations

-What Attacks Target the Human Factor?
+What Threats Exploit the Human Element?

 Social engineering attacks